 John P. Foley, S.J. shares the history of the Cristo Rey Network on EWTN.

 1995: John P. Foley, S.J. was invited to return to his hometown of Chicago by his Jesuit Provincial.
 Father Foley had spent the past 34 years working primarily in education with the poor of Tacna, Peru.
 His Provincial wanted to create a quality, Catholic, college preparatory high school in the Pilsen community of Chicago, a Hispanic neighborhood of working-class families with very limited options for giving their children the kind of education that families in other neighborhoods too often take for granted.
 Other Jesuits had literally walked the streets of the Pilsen neighborhood, asking the residents what they and their families needed most.
-A college-prep high school was their response.
+A college preparatory high school was their response.

 Father Foley and his team created an audacious plan – to implement an innovative business model whereby students work five days each month in an entry-level job at a professional company, with the fee for their work being directed to underwrite tuition costs.